gigascience/gigadb-website/gigadb/app/tools/gitlab-runner/README.md

 gitlab-runner-runner-1                    gitlab/gitlab-runner:latest   "/usr/bin/dumb-init …"   runner     2 days ago   Up 2 days
 ```

-11. The runner should now be active in the Gitlab project under Settings > CI/CD > Project Runners.
+12. The runner should now be active in the Gitlab project under Settings > CI/CD > Project Runners.
-12. Then go to the project that you want to use this runner, then go to Settings > CI/CD > Project Runners > Enable for this project.
+13. In case for the upstream projects, then go to the project that you want to use this runner, then go to Settings > CI/CD > Project Runners > Enable for this project.
-13. Runner's details can be seen in the Runner dashboard by clicking the runner, e.g., https://gitlab.com/gigascience/forks/kencho-gigadb-website/-/runners/49583611
+14. Runner's details can be seen in the Runner dashboard by clicking the runner, e.g., https://gitlab.com/gigascience/forks/kencho-gigadb-website/-/runners/49583611
-14. Trigger a pipeline in the project to test the runner, you will see the pipeline job is executed by the runner with the id stated in the `config/config.toml`, description you added in when creating a runner, eg. `aws_ec2_runner`, and runner name `cicd-bot-kencho18` you provided when registering the runner.
+15. Trigger a pipeline in the project to test the runner, you will see the pipeline job is executed by the runner with the id stated in the `config/config.toml`, description you added in when creating a runner, eg. `aws_ec2_runner`, and runner name `cicd-bot-kencho18` you provided when registering the runner.

 ## Monitor the runner status and logs: